Chandrashekhar Shankar Dharmadhikari: Judge

 He graduated as M.A.L.L.B. from Nagpur University College of Law.
 He enrolled as an Advocate of the Nagpur High Court on 25 October 1956, of the Bombay High Court on 21 July 1958 and of the Supreme Court on 20 July 1959.
 He was appointed Assistant Government Pleader at Nagpur in August 1965 and Additional Government Pleader High Court at Bombay, Nagpur Bench, in October 1970.
 He served as Government Pleader of High Court of Bombay, Nagpur Bench from 1965 to 1972.
 C. S. Dharmadhikari was appointed Additional Judge of the Bombay High Court on 13 July 1972 and Permanent Judge from 24 November 1972.
 He retired on 20 November 1989.

 He was also the chairman of Maharashtra Administrative Tribunal from 7 July 1991 to 20 November 1992.

 Judgments delivered by him, relating to Rights of Women, tribal people, children, insane people, prisoners are landmarks.
 In his Judgment during the Emergency, he held that apart from the Constitutional Right, Right to Life is natural and human right and therefore, even during the Emergency, a citizen has a right to approach the High Court, as natural and human right to life cannot be taken away which was a unique judgment.
 As per this Judgment he entertained the petitions and released the detained people, against whom there was no material.

 In 2014, his committee recommended to Maharashtra government a "complete ban on bar girls in hotels and restaurants" as well as "curbs on social media" as these have a "corrupting influence", in order to reduce crimes against women.

 Other positions held

 He was the chairman of Maharashtra Administrative Tribunal from 1991 to 1992 and was also chairman, Educational Regulatory Authority.
-He is associated with Maharashtra State as well as National Women’s Commission, Jamnalal Bajaj Foundation and Global Schools Foundation.
+He is associated with Maharashtra State as well as the National Women's Commission, Jamnalal Bajaj Foundation and Global Schools Foundation.
 Chandrashekhar Dharmadhikari believed in Gandhian values and held the trusteeship of Gandhi Research Foundation and several other Mahatma Gandhi foundations.
 He was also head of Dahanu Taluka Environment Protection Authority (DTEPA).